What is lead scoring? A complete guide for businesses

 What is lead scoring?
-A complete guide with 8 practical steps

 Lead scoring is a way of assessing the quality of your leads and examining their likely value to your business.
-It involves a systematic process of assigning a value to your leads, based on various attributes such as their behaviour, demographics, and firmographics.
+It involves a systematic process of assigning a value to your leads based on various attributes such as their behaviour, demographics, and firmographics.

 These values help sales and marketing teams determine a lead’s potential to become a paying customer.
-Teams can then use this score to focus more on high-quality leads or disqualify others from further lead nurturing.
+Teams can then use this score to focus on high-quality leads or disqualify others from further lead nurturing.

 The primary benefits of lead scoring include: